polkadot-fellows/JIPs/JIP-3.md

 These events concern generation and distribution of tickets for the Safrole lottery.

-### 80: Generating ticket
+### 80: Generating tickets

-Emitted when generation of a new Safrole ticket begins.
+Emitted when generation of a new set of Safrole tickets begins.

-    Epoch Index (The epoch the ticket is to be used in) 0 OR 1 (Single byte, ticket attempt number)
+    Epoch Index (The epoch the tickets are to be used in)

 ### 81: Ticket generation failed

 Emitted if Safrole ticket generation fails.

-    Event ID (ID of the corresponding "generating ticket" event) Reason
+    Event ID (ID of the corresponding "generating tickets" event) Reason

-### 82: Generated ticket
+### 82: Generated tickets

-Emitted once a Safrole ticket has been generated.
+Emitted once a set of Safrole tickets has been generated.

-    Event ID (ID of the corresponding "generating ticket" event) [u8; 32] (VRF output)
+    Event ID (ID of the corresponding "generating tickets" event) len++[[u8; 32]] (Ticket VRF outputs, index is attempt number)

 ### 83: Ticket transfer failed